saxtouri/svs/doc/usage.rst

       - Is the end-user a student at the institution?

     * -
+      - employee
+      - Is the end-user an employee at the institution?

+    * -
       - faculty+staff
       - Is the end-user a teacher/researcher (faculty) or a worker (other than teacher/researcher, staff) at the institution?